GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 outline with the specified *pen*; if used you may optionally skip the filling of the text by setting *fill* to **-**.
 If any of the attributes is omitted their default or previous setting will be retained.
-See Appendix `G. PostScript fonts used by GMT`_ for a list of all fonts recognized by GMT.
+See Chapter `PostScript fonts used by GMT`_ for a list of all fonts recognized by GMT.

 Stroke, Fill and Font Transparency
 ----------------------------------